Who Are You?

 I’m Confused By FSX vs FSX: Steam

 Microsoft release the original Flight Simulator X in 2006, followed by several service packs.
 A few years later, Microsoft decided to get out of the simulator business.
-Dovetail Games now holds the rights to publish FSX.
+Dovetail Games then took over the rights to publish FSX, though that has now returned to Microsoft.
 To purchase FSX new, you now need to get it from Steam.
 Steam is an online software distribution platform used by many entertainment publishers.

 The features of FSX and FSX: Steam Edition are essentially the same.
 The directory structure is somewhat different though, so products with automatic installers must know which version they are installing to.
 Make sure you know which version you have and choose only products that are compatible with that version.
 Icons in our product listings indicate compatibility.